eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Cycle_FAQ.md

 version reduced, or its category changed from one milestone to the next, it might still show up in the composite, and that might interfere with correct installation (see ), if not merely be confusing to end users.
-If there is a serious problem due to the composite, please open a bug in cross-project component and we'll decide if the composite should be changed or reduced to allow for correct installation.
+If there is a serious problem due to the composite, please open an issue at https://github.com/eclipse-simrel/simrel.build/issues and we'll decide if the composite should be changed or reduced to allow for correct installation.

 ### Test EPP Package updates